aerotron1/TastyTV-M2/README.md

   `{{color: props.add.watched ? "green" : "red"}}`
 - Remove all movie `<button onClick={() => setMovieValue("")}>Remove movies added</button>`
   Remove a movie `<button onClick={() => props.removeMovie(props.add)}>Remove</button>`
 - Tested on web browsers such as Chrome, Brave, Firefox etc.
+- My favourite part to work on was using the API to fetch data from the server and click the movie names to display the information.

 ## Project Status